BLumia/pineapple-pictures/README.md

  - `cmake`: as the build system.
  - `qt5` with `qt5-svg` and `qt5-tools`: since the app is using Qt.
+ - `libexiv2`: able to display more image metadata. (optional, but recommended)

 Then we can build it with any proper c++ compiler like g++ or msvc.